Michael Rushton

 Michael Rushton (born 1950 in Worthing, West Sussex, England) is a British drummer and vocalist, known for being a member of the blues-rock band Steamhammer and later indie bands.

 Rushton was a member of several rock and blues bands in the mid to late 1960s.
 Steamhammer was formed in 1968 in Worthing, Rushton's birthplace.
-He played drums on the debut 1969 Steamhammer album, aka Reflection.
+He played drums on the debut 1969 Steamhammer album, a.k.a.
+Reflection.